pagopa/io-fims/README.md

 In details:

 - `identity`: user-assigned managed identity definition used by the GitHub workflows of this repository.
-Must be run from local environment and high-level roles are required on target subscription
+Must be run from the local development environment and high-level roles are required on target subscription
 - `repository`: this GitHub repository settings.
-Due to some GitHub limitations, this must run from local environment.
+Due to some GitHub limitations, this must run from local development environment.
 Depends on the `identity` configuration since it gets the client ids of the user-assigned managed identity and stores them as repository secrets
 - `prod`: the actual infrastructure where FIMS code runs.
 This configuration is fully automated by GitHub workflows